Pipeline: The Surf Coaster: Ride experience

 After exiting the station, the surfboard-themed train launches 60 mph into a 110 ft overbanked turn to the right.
-Following the overbanked turn, the train turns left into an inversion billed as the "wave curl" inversion by the park, before the train goes up and turns right into one of two helix elements.
-After succeeding the 360° helix, the train immediately turns into a second overbanked turn.
-Traveling into a banked airtime hill, the train turns right and then whips to the left into a second, 270° helix.
-Then, the train turns left immediately after the helix, before turning right, into the final brake run.
-The total duration for the roller coaster is approximately one minute and fifty seconds.
+Following the overbanked turn, the train turns left into an inversion billed as a "wave curl", before the train goes up and turns right into one of two helix elements.
+After traversing the 360° helix, the train immediately turns into a second overbanked turn.
+Traveling into a banked airtime hill, the train turns right and then whips to the left into a second 270° helix.
+Upon exiting the helix, the train turns left before making a final right turn into the brake run.
+A ride cycle is approximately one minute and 50 seconds.

 Characteristics

-Pipeline: The Surf Coaster is a surf coaster model manufactured by Bolliger and Mabillard.
-Though the ride strikes similarities with the stand-up roller coaster model, the ride was clarified as not being one, as stated by Jonathan Smith, SeaWorld's vice president of rides and engineering.
-Smith expressed at the IAAPA Expo on November 15, 2022 that the differences were that unlike stand-up roller coasters where riders stand "erect", the restraints on surf coasters have movement.
-The roller coaster is the fourth Bolliger & Mabillard roller coaster at SeaWorld Orlando, the other three being Mako, Manta and Kraken.
+Pipeline: The Surf Coaster is a Surf Coaster model manufactured by Bolliger and Mabillard.
+It was described by American Coaster Enthusiasts (ACE) as a "new breed of standup coaster", which was a form of coaster that had been dormant since Georgia Scorcher opened in 1999.
+ACE also noted that it was the first launched coaster from B&M to feature more than one rider per row.
+At the IAAPA Expo on November 15, 2022, SeaWorld Orlando executive Jonathan Smith mentioned that that the restraints on Surf Coasters have movement, which differ from older stand-up coasters, where riders stand "erect" and do not move.

 Track

-The steel track for Pipeline: The Surf Coaster is approximately 2950 ft long and the height of the highest peak, the first overbanked turn, is 110 ft.
+The steel box track for Pipeline: The Surf Coaster is approximately 2950 ft long. and the height of the highest peak (the first overbanked turn) is 110 ft.
 The color of the track is teal and the supports are white.

 Theme

 Pipeline: The Surf Coaster is themed to surfing, especially surfing cultures in California and Australia.
-The park bills the launch section of the roller coaster as a "surfing launch", along with "wave jumping motions", which shift rider's seats up and down to resemble the feeling of surfing.
+The park bills the launch section of the roller coaster as a "surfing launch" featuring "wave jumping motions", which shift rider's seats up and down to resemble the feeling of surfing.
 Additionally, the roller coaster's trains are designed to mimic surfboards.
-The roller coaster's only inversion is titled the "wave curl" inversion, which is based on the "cork alley oop" surfing maneuver.
+The roller coaster's only inversion is nicknamed the "wave curl" inversion, inspired by the "cork alley oop" surfing maneuver.